Zemichael19/St.-Lawrence-County-Board-of-Elections-website/README.md

           6. https://www.w3schools.com/howto/howto_js_dropdown.asp I used this site to style my dropdown menu

           7. https://www.w3schools.com/html/html_tables.asp I used this site for tables.

+          8. https://htmlcolorcodes.com I used this site to get color codes for the stylings